8liam/8liam/README.md

 ## 👤 About me:
-Hi there, I'm a Computer Science Student at QUT based in Brisbane, Australia with a passionate interest for website and app development using React and React Native.
+I'm a Computer Science Student at QUT based in Brisbane, Australia with a passionate interest for website and app development using React and React Native.

 ## 👨‍🎓 Education: